TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

     !!! note

-        Depending on your renaming scheme it could happen that Radarr will match renamed files after they are downloaded and imported as `BR-DISK`, This is a cosmetic annoyance until I come up with another way to solve this, being that this Custom Format is used to not download BR-DISK it does its purpose as intended.
+        Depending on your renaming scheme it could happen that Radarr will match renamed files after they are downloaded and imported as `BR-DISK`, This is a cosmetic annoyance until we come up with another way to solve this, being that this Custom Format is used to not download BR-DISK it does its purpose as intended.
         Several reasons why this is happening: